What is encryption and how does it protect your data?

 2. Hacking is big business

-Hackers aren’t just bored kids in a basement anymore.
-They’re big business, and in some cases, they’re multinational outfits.
-Large-scale data breaches that you may have heard about in the news demonstrate that people are out to steal personal information to fill their pockets.
+Many of the large-scale data breaches that you may have heard about in the news demonstrate that cybercriminals are often out to steal personal information for financial gain.

 3. Regulations demand it